Crew Resources

 Picking up a Mooring Ball

 Picking up a mooring ball is what we do most often because: it’s pretty easy; it’s generally pretty secure; it’s not too expensive; and it usually gives us very good dinghy access to locations on land that we want to visit.
-There are two kinds of “flavors” to mooring balls…self-serve and assisted.
+There are two “flavors” to mooring balls…self-serve and assisted.

 In the BVIs, they have a fantastic self-service system (and app) called “Boaty Ball”.
 Most of the mooring balls in the country are on this system.
-Boaty Ball balls are generally well-inspected and well-maintained and you can reserve balls in advance starting at 7 am each morning on the app.
-(Your skipper will likely be waking up each morning at 6:57 am to logon and make sure we get a good ball exactly at 7 am….popular mooring fields in high-season in the BVIs can sell out in seconds!)
+Boaty Ball balls are generally well-inspected and well-maintained and you can reserve balls in advance (and pay for them) starting at 7 am each morning on the app.
+(Your skipper will likely be waking up each morning at 6:57 am to logon and make sure we get a good ball at exactly 7 am….popular mooring fields in high-season in the BVIs can sell out in seconds!)
 There are also non-reservable balls called FCFS (First Come First Served) that we can grab in person starting at noon local time.
 Either way, once we get to a mooring field, we’ll find our ball, then we will line up the boat (while motoring) so that we are approaching it from down-wind.
 As we get close to the ball, the skipper won’t be able to see it, so we will be dependent on the crew with a headset walkie-talkie to guide him in.
 (Your Skipper and Admiral generally travel with walkie-talkie headsets for this exact purpose.
 We’ll have some back up hand signals figured out, just in case.)
 In the BVIs, each ball will have a long floating line (called a “pendant”) attached to it with a ring at the end.
 We’ll need to pick up the pendant with a boathook from the bow of the boat, then run two prepared mooring lines through the ring, then secure those lines to our bow cleats.
 It can be a little tricky, especially if it is windy and the boat is being blown around.
 But we’ll get it.
-We do have to be very careful that the mooring lines run from the cleat, directly out to the ball and back to the cleat, without crossing on top of the ship’s safety lines or other gear on the front of the boat…the mooring lines can destroy equipment on the front of the boat if incorrectly tied!
+We do have to be very careful that the mooring lines run from the cleat, directly out to the ball and back to the cleat, without crossing on top of the ship’s safety lines or other gear on the front of the boat…the mooring lines can destroy equipment on the bow if incorrectly tied!
 FCFS balls are usually $40 per night and reservable Boaty Balls are $55 per night.

-Assisted balls are a little more of a pain.
+Assisted balls are, counter-intuitively, a little more of a pain.
 (You find these in the Med and southern Caribbean.)
 Basically, the balls don’t have a pendant, so you are more or less reliant on someone in a small boat (usually the owner of the ball, but sometimes just a rando looking for a tip) to come up and park their little boat next to the ball.
-Once we are close, the crew lowers our mooring lines down to the guy (while the skipper tries not to run him over), the guy in the boat threads the lines through a ring on top of the ball, and then hands the lines back up to the crew on the bow.
+Once we are close, the crew lowers our mooring lines down to the guy (it’s always a guy) while the skipper tries not to run him over.
+The guy in the boat threads the lines through a ring on top of the ball, and then hands the lines back up to the crew on the bow.
 The crew then ties the lines off on the bow cleats…and the guy then collects a fee or a tip.
 In the Med, we’ll call ball owners on WhatsApp or VHF in advance to find out if they have a ball available and what the price is, and then they will send a boat once we call them to let them know we have arrived.
 In the Southern Caribbean, randos will just come out to our boat whenever we get anywhere near a mooring field and show us where they think we should go.
 It is impossible to be sure what the relationship between the rando and the ball owner is…and there may be multiple randos fighting with each other to get us to follow them, and a lot of dickering and nonsense about the price of ball, how much tip they should get, etc… (Balls in the BVIs are SO MUCH EASIER!)
 Occasionally, we’ll find a ball with no randos around.
 In which case, we’ll have to launch the dinghy, have someone in our crew drive around to the ball, catch the lines, thread the ring, and hand up the lines.
 It’s a big pain!
 Balls in the Med can be pretty expensive, up to 80-100 Euros per night.
 Balls in the southern Caribbean are more like US $30-40 per night plus the tip for the rando.
 Even if we have to tie up ourselves, someone for sure will come around later to collect a fee.
 (Always try to get them to give you a receipt.
 Not all of the guys collecting fees are the legit ball owners or their representatives!
-If the guy doesn’t have a receipt to give, he might be a real rando rando (i.e. scam artist), just trying to get some free money.)
+If the guy doesn’t have a receipt to give, he might be a real RANDO rando (i.e. scam artist), just trying to get some free money.)

 Anchoring

 In principle, this sounds like a great way to go because it’s generally free.
-In practice, there are fewer and fewer spots to anchor near places where we will want to visit on a vacation (near desirable towns, restaurants, and beaches) because a lot of the best places are today filled with permanent mooring balls.
+In practice, there are fewer and fewer spots to anchor near places where we will want to visit on a vacation (near desirable towns, restaurants, and beaches) because a lot of the best places are today filled with permanent mooring ball fields.
 Anchoring also has its own tricks and challenges.
 Books have been written about anchoring, so we won’t get into all the details here, but in general, we will want to anchor in a sandy spot that is protected from sea swell and waves and is not too deep.
 (Those criteria right there significantly limit our options.)
 And we will want to be anchored a good distance from other boats so we don’t swing and hit them in the middle of the night…that REALLY drops the options since any good sandy protected spot will probably already have a ton of boats anchored there.
 If we do anchor, it’ll likely be at a pretty remote location.

 The drill for anchoring sounds pretty simple.
 We have an electric windlass (that raises and lowers our anchor and anchor chain down to the bottom).
 Once we get the anchor where we think we want it, we’ll continue to lay out a lot of chain on the sea floor while slowly inching backwards (so that the anchor has a better chance of digging in and setting).
 How much chain???
 Again, books have been written about this…..but in general, more is always better in terms of setting the anchor.
 The problem is the more anchor chain we put out, the bigger our swing, meaning we could swing into other boats or the shore in the middle of the night when the wind shifts.
 At some point, we’ll stop laying out chain (your skipper will take his best guess, because the boat doesn’t have a chain counter and the anchor chain is not marked…I’ve never understood why charter companies don’t fix that)!
 Then we will attach an “anchor bridle” to the chain (two heavy lines that are attached to the bow of each hull and which can clip onto the anchor chain).
 We’ll then release a little more anchor chain so that the bridle is taking the full load of the boat (releasing pressure on the super expensive windlass).
 At this point, the skipper will put the boat into reverse and begin to pull back harder and harder on the throttle trying to get the anchor at the other end to really dig in deep and hard.
 If the boat slips backward, we know that the anchor is not set or set well, so we’ll have to do something….most likely we’ll have to pull forward, disconnect the bridle, raise up the anchor and try again (or, alternatively, put out more chain).
 Then someone will have to jump in and swim down to take a look to be sure the anchor is set properly.
 Once we do get everything set and secure just right, inevitably, some other lookie-loo boater passing by will decide… “Hey, that guy just anchored there….must be a GREAT spot!”
 So that skipper will show up and try to drop his anchor 5 feet from us.
 There will be swearing (usually in a lot of languages), rude gestures, yelling, more swearing, etc… Lots of relaxing fun!
 Suffice it to say, given the option of: A) paying 50 bucks for a secure ball in a nice, protected location close to a picturesque town, VERSUS: B) fighting it out with locals for a tiny patch of sand while rolling in the swell 5 miles from the nearest restaurant…I’m probably going “A”.